Welcome to 65 Delhi Street Transitional Housing

 A 10-year Housing and Homelessness Plan for Wellington-Guelph

-Housing and Homelessness Plans (HHPs) play a critical role in how Service Managers take action to address housing needs as well as prevent and respond to homelessness locally.
+Housing and Homelessness Plans (HHPs) play a critical role in how Service System Managers take action to address housing needs as well as prevent and respond to homelessness locally.
+Each year we publish an annual report to share our progress with the province and the community.

 VISION: "Everyone in Wellington-Guelph can find and maintain an appropriate, safe and affordable place to call home."

-The proposed transitional housing with supports at 65 Delhi Street aligns with multiple objectives from A PLACE TO CALL HOME: A 10-year Housing and Homelessness Plan for Wellington-Guelph:
+The transitional housing with supports at 65 Delhi Street aligns with multiple objectives from A PLACE TO CALL HOME: A 10-year Housing and Homelessness Plan for Wellington-Guelph

 In accordance with the Housing Services Act 2011, the County of Wellington is responsible for developing, implementing and reporting on a 10-Year Housing and Homelessness Plan (HHP).
 Service Managers are required to: